Worship at Concordia

 Chapel (10:30am – 11:00am) CU Center

 Daily chapel is purposefully designed to serve everyone in our CUI community.
-It is our hope that students, no matter what their background, can join others during the week at these chapel experiences:
+It is our hope that students, no matter what their background, can join others during the week at these chapel experiences.
+If you are not able to join us, podcasts are made available to stream and download online.

 - Monday Chapel